On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over finite fields: Proof of the conjecture for constant Abelian schemes

 \begin{remark} Note that

 \end{remark}

 \begin{remark} Now let us explain how we came up with this definition of the $L$-function.

-I omit the characteristic Polynomials $L_i(\Acal/X,t)$ in higher dimensions $i > 1$ since otherwise cardinalities of cohomology groups would turn up in the special $L$-value for which I have no interpretation as in the case $i = 0$ and the cardinality of the $\ell$-torsion of the Mordell-Weil group or in the case $i = 1$ and the cardinality of the $\ell$-torsion of the Tate-Shafarevich group.
-In the case of a curve $C$ as a basis, my definition is the same as the classical definition of the $L$-function up to an $L_2(t)$-factor.
-This factor contributes basically only a factor $\card{\Tor\Acal^\vee(X)[\ell^\infty]}$ in the denominator.
+We omit the characteristic polynomials $L_i(\Acal/X,t)$ in higher dimensions $i > 1$ since otherwise cardinalities of cohomology groups would turn up in the special $L$-value which we have no interpretation for (as in the case $i = 0$ and the cardinality of the $\ell$-torsion of the Mordell-Weil group, or in the case $i = 1$ and the cardinality of the $\ell$-torsion of the Tate-Shafarevich group).
+In the case of a curve $C$ as a basis, our definition is the same as the classical definition of the $L$-function up to an $L_2(t)$-factor.
+This factor contributes basically only a factor $\card{\Acal^t(X)[\ell^\infty]_\tors}$ in the denominator.
 In the classical curve case $\dim{X} = 1$, the $L$-function can also be represented as a product over all closed points $x \in |X|$ of Euler factors. \end{remark}

 We expand

 By~\cref{Lemma: permutation of eigenvalues of the Frobenius}, one has for the numerator